Cinema of Saudi Arabia: Movie theaters

-In the 1970s, there were many movie theaters in Saudi Arabia and they were not considered un-Islamic, though they were seen as contrary to Arab cultural norms.
+Cinemas first started to appear in Saudi Arabia during the 1930s, when employees of Aramco (then called the Arabian American Oil Company) installed screens in their residential compounds in Dhahran.
+In the early 1950s, ahwash (courtyard) cinemas emerged in several Saudi cities, which were screenings held in open spaces in residential areas.
+Each of these courtyard cinemas came to be known by the names of their owners.
+In the 1970s, a number of Saudi athletic clubs contained movies, and they were not considered un-Islamic, though they were seen as contrary to Arab cultural norms.
 In the 1980s, there were some improvised movie halls in Saudi Arabia, most of which were in Jeddah and Mecca, where Egyptian, Indian, and Turkish films were screened without government intervention.
-However, all these halls were closed due to the growing objections of religious conservatives during the Islamic revival movement in the 1980s.
+All theaters were closed due to the growing objections of religious conservatives during the Islamic revival movement in the 1980s.
 As a political response to an increase in Islamist activism, including the 1979 seizure of the Grand Mosque in Mecca, the government closed all cinemas and theaters.

 During the cinema ban, the only public theater in Saudi Arabia was a single IMAX cinema located in Khobar at the Sultan Bin Abdulaziz Science and Technology Center.
 The IMAX cinema, in operation since 2005, shows only educational films.
 The documentaries are mostly productions from the United States shown in Arabic, with English audio headphones available.

 In November 2005, a 1,400-seat cinema opened at a hotel in Riyadh for a limited run.
 The cinema was open for women and children only and showed foreign cartoons dubbed in Arabic.
 Following the public screenings, the cinema ban was put into question as the demand for movie theaters in Saudi Arabia increased.

 On 11 December 2017, the Saudi Arabian Minister of Culture and Information announced that public movie theaters would be allowed by 2018.
 The government hopes that by 2030, Saudi Arabia will already have more than 300 theaters with over 2,000 movie screens.
 The first public film screening was Black Panther beginning on 18 April 2018 for five days in a 620-seat cinema owned by AMC Theatres in Riyadh's King Abdullah Financial District which was originally intended to be a symphony hall.
 Avengers: Infinity War began screening in the kingdom on 26 April.
 In May 2018, it was announced that IMAX had signed a deal with VOX Cinemas to open at least four IMAX venues following the lifting of the cinema ban.
 At the time, it was also announced that VOX Cinemas intends to open 600 screens throughout Saudi Arabia over the next five years.